How Myki Works

 - Passwords are only stored on your phone.
 Myki does not hold a copy in the cloud

-- Myki stores metadata in the cloud in order to synchronise accounts lists across devices
+- Myki stores metadata in the cloud in order to synchronize accounts lists across devices

 How does Myki secure data in motion?